 Mr. John Jeffrey was appointed as General Counsel and Secretary on 2 September 2003.
-Mr. Jeffrey's compensation at the beginning of the fiscal year consisted of a base salary of US\$304,175 per year which has been increased to US\$402,271.43 per year effective 1 June 2012, additional at-risk compensation of up to 30 percent of base pay per year, and reasonable coverage under vacation, health and welfare plans including medical, dental, vision, life insurance and a 401(k) retirement plan that ICANN makes available to all of its U.S. based employees.
+Since 1 June 2012, Mr. Jeffrey's compensation has consisted of a base salary of US\$402,271.43 per year, additional at-risk compensation of up to 30 percent of base pay per year, and reasonable coverage under vacation, health and welfare plans including medical, dental, vision, life insurance and a 401(k) retirement plan that ICANN makes available to all of its U.S. based employees.